 Our business depends entirely on the successful development and commercialization of our product candidates.
+Our ability to develop lirentelimab and any other product candidates remains uncertain.
+For example, in December 2021, we announced that both our ENIGMA study and our KRYPTOS study failed to meet their patient-reported symptomatic co-primary endpoints.
 We currently generate no revenues from sales of any products.
 We have no products approved for commercial sale and do not anticipate generating any revenue from product sales until sometime after we have successfully completed clinical development and received marketing approval for the commercial sale of a product candidate, if ever.
 Our ability to generate revenue and achieve profitability depends significantly on our ability to achieve a number of objectives, including:

-- successful and timely completion of preclinical and clinical development of our lead compound, lirentelimab, and any other future product candidates: - timely receipt of marketing approvals for lirentelimab and any future product candidates for which we successfully complete clinical development and clinical trials from applicable regulatory authorities; - the extent of any required post-marketing approval commitments to applicable regulatory authorities; - developing an efficient and scalable manufacturing process for lirentelimab and any future product candidates, including establishing and maintaining commercially viable supply and manufacturing relationships with third-parties to obtain finished products that are appropriately packaged for sale; - successful launch of commercial sales following any marketing approval, including the development of a commercial infrastructure, whether in-house or with one or more collaborators; - a continued acceptable safety profile following any marketing approval; - commercial acceptance of lirentelimab and any future product candidates as viable treatment options by patients, the medical community and third-party payors; - addressing any competing technological and market developments; - identifying, assessing, acquiring and developing new product candidates; - obtaining and maintaining patent protection, trade secret protection and regulatory exclusivity, both in the United States and internationally;

-- protection of our rights in our intellectual property portfolio, including our licensed intellectual property; - negotiating favorable terms in any collaboration, licensing or other arrangements that may be necessary to develop, manufacture or commercialize our product candidates; and - attracting, hiring and retaining qualified personnel.
+- successful and timely completion of preclinical and clinical development of our lead compound, lirentelimab, and any other future product candidates; - timely receipt of marketing approvals for lirentelimab and any future product candidates for which we successfully complete clinical development and clinical trials from applicable regulatory authorities; - the extent of any required post-marketing approval commitments to applicable regulatory authorities; - developing an efficient and scalable manufacturing process for lirentelimab and any future product candidates, including establishing and maintaining commercially viable supply and manufacturing relationships with third-parties to obtain finished products that are appropriately packaged for sale; - successful launch of commercial sales following any marketing approval, including the development of a commercial infrastructure, whether in-house or with one or more collaborators; - a continued acceptable safety profile following any marketing approval; - commercial acceptance of lirentelimab and any future product candidates as viable treatment options by patients, the medical community and third-party payors; - addressing any competing technological and market developments; - identifying, assessing, acquiring and developing new product candidates; - · obtaining and maintaining patent protection, trade secret protection and regulatory exclusivity, both in the United States and internationally; - protection of our rights in our intellectual property portfolio, including our licensed intellectual property; - negotiating favorable terms in any collaboration, licensing or other arrangements that may be necessary to develop, manufacture or commercialize our product candidates; and - attracting, hiring and retaining qualified personnel.